aanykanen/selection-recommender/README.md

 ## Licensing

-Source code of selection recommender written by me is released under MIT license. <b>However, note that the source code makes references to external dependencies (not included to this repository, moreover <u>not written by me</u>) which are released under other licenses as specified</b>.
+Source code of selection recommender written by me is released under MIT license. <b>However, note that in the source code there are references to external dependencies (not included to this repository and _definetely not written by me_) which are released under other licenses as specified</b>.
 Backend dependencies and their licenses are listed in backend folder and frontend dependencies and their licenses are listed in frontend folder.
-Always check the newest license information from the original source of the dependencies before usage.